Alexandre1624/similarity_methods/README.md

 ```

 afert all the steps, you will need to generate the graphs:
-src/test/java/GraphGeneration
+src/webbaiduBaike.test/java/webbaiduBaike.GraphGeneration
-after this you can test all the methods.
+after this you can webbaiduBaike.test all the methods.